 Cats Wag Their Tails When They’re Annoyed

 If your cat is wagging their tail back and forth continually while lying down or flicking it with little bursts of energy, it’s likely that they are expressing their annoyance.
 Maybe they don’t want to be bothered at the moment, or perhaps their territory is being invaded by pushy humans.
-No matter what their annoyance level may be, if you see this tail movement, you’re best to move away and leave your cat alone for a while.
+No matter what their annoyance level is, if you see this tail movement, you’re best to move away and leave your cat alone for a while.
 At least until they are feeling more sociable.

 Cats Wag Their Tails When They’re Hunting